Ckalia11/Star-Wars-Mission/README.md

 # Star Wars Mission

 ## About
 In this project, I created a single-page application using Django and JavaScript and a command-line interface that computes and displays the odds that the Millennium Falcon saves the galaxy.
 This project is part of a challenge I completed.
+Details about the mission can be found later in this section.

+## How to Run

+### Single-Page Web Application

+The single-page application is built using Django and JavaScript APIs.

+- Clone this repository
+- Install Python and Django
+- At the level where manage.py is located, run the command `python manage.py runserver`
+- Visit the localhost of your computer, usually at `127.0.0.1:8000`

+### Command-Line Interface

+- Install Python
+- At the level where manage.py is located, run the command `python give-me-the-odds.py <path to millennium-falcon.json> <path to empire.json>`

 ## Details about the Mission